awsdocs/aws-kms-developer-guide/doc_source/key-policy-modifying-external-accounts.md

 If these permissions don't meet your needs, you can edit them in the console [policy view](key-policy-modifying.md#key-policy-modifying-how-to-console-policy-view) or by using the [PutKeyPolicy]() operation\.
 You can specify particular external users and role instead of giving permission to the external account\.
 You can change the actions that the policy specifies\.
 And you can use global and AWS KMS policy conditions to refine the permissions\.

-## Using external CMKs with AWS services<a name="cross-account-service"></a>
+## Allowing use of external CMKs with AWS services<a name="cross-account-service"></a>

 You can give a user in a different account permission to use your CMK with a service that is integrated with AWS KMS\.
 For example, a user in an external account can use your CMK to [encrypt the objects in an Amazon S3 bucket](services-s3.md) or to [encrypt the secrets they store in AWS Secrets Manager](services-secrets-manager.md)\.

 The key policy must give the external user or the external user's account permission to use the CMK\.
 In addition, you need to attach IAM policies to the identity that gives the user permission to use the AWS service\.

-Also, the service might require that users have additional permissions in the key policy\.
-For example, it might require permission to create, list, and revoke grants on the CMK\.
-Or it might require particular IAM policies\.
+The service might also require that users have additional permissions in the key policy or IAM policy\.
 For details, see the documentation for the service\.

+## Using CMKs in other accounts<a name="cross-account-use"></a>

+If you have permission to use a CMK in a different AWS account, you can use the CMK in the AWS Management Console, AWS SDKs, AWS CLI, and AWS Tools for PowerShell\.

+To identify a CMK in a different account in a shell command or API request, use the following [key identifiers](concepts.md#key-id)\.
++ For [cryptographic operations](concepts.md#cryptographic-operations), [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html), and [GetPublicKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GetPublicKey.html), use the [key ARN](concepts.md#key-id-key-ARN) or [alias ARN](concepts.md#key-id-alias-ARN) of the CMK\.
++ For [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html), [GetKeyRotationStatus](https://docs.aws.amazon.com/kms/latest/APIReference/API_GetKeyRotationStatus.html), [ListGrants](https://docs.aws.amazon.com/kms/latest/APIReference/ListGrants.html), and [RevokeGrant](https://docs.aws.amazon.com/kms/latest/APIReference/RevokeGrant.html), use the key ARN of the CMK\.

+If you enter only a key ID or alias name, AWS assumes the CMK is in your account\.

-Finally, the lists of CMKs displayed in the AWS Management Console for an integrated service do not include CMKs in external accounts\.
-This is true even when the user or role has permission to use them\.
-To use an external account's CMK, the user must enter the ID or ARN of the CMK\.
+The AWS KMS console does not display CMKs in other accounts, even if you have permission to use them\.
+Also, the lists of CMKs displayed in the consoles of other AWS services do not include CMKs in other accounts\.
+To specify an external CMK in the console of an AWS service, you must enter the key ARN of the CMK\.
 For details, see the service's console documentation\.